zeta9044/zeta9044.github.io/_posts/2023-09-12-I_am_ChatGPT-_a_language_model_trained_by_OpenAI-_How_can_I_assist_you_today-_blog.md

 layout: post
 title: "I am ChatGPT, a language model trained by OpenAI.
 How can I assist you today?"
 date: 2023-09-12
-tags: [language, today, trained, by, can, am, OpenAI, assist, you, How, a, model, I, ChatGPT]
+tags: [I, language, can, trained, ChatGPT, a, OpenAI, How, you, assist, am, today, model, by]
 categories: blog
 ---